Contrast-Security-OSS/docs/content/tools/extensions/AzureDevOpsExtension.md

 ### Step three

-* You can use the **Allowed Status** and **Build Number** fields to filter your results from Contrast.
+* You can use the **Allowed Status** and **Build Number** fields to filter your results from Contrast, leave them blank if you don't want to filter.
 The values set in these fields will be validated against the conditions you configure in the following fields.

 <a href="assets/images/AzureDevOps_gate_part2.png" rel="lightbox" title="Azure DevOps Gate Part 2"><img class="thumbnail" src="assets/images/AzureDevOps_gate_part2.png"/></a>